Holiday closures for the Bryan-College Station area

 City of Bryan

-The Municipal Office Building and city administrative offices will be closed through Monday and Jan.
+The Municipal Office Building and city administrative offices will be closed Jan.
 1-3.

-The Public Works call center will be closed through Monday, as well as Jan.
-3. Those with traffic, water, sewer or utility needs may call 822-3777 for after-hours assistance.
+The Public Works call center will be closed Jan.
+1-3.
+Those with traffic, water, sewer or utility needs may call 822-3777 for after-hours assistance.

-Bryan Texas Utilities main office and payment drive-thru will be closed through Monday and Jan.
+Bryan Texas Utilities main office and payment drive-thru will be closed Jan.
 3. Payments may be made at kiosks at H-E-B at Texas Avenue and Texas 21; H-E-B at 725 E. Villa Maria Road and the BTU office automated drive-through at 205 E. 28th St.

-The Bryan Animal Center will be open from noon to 4 p.m.
-Monday.

-Solid waste and bulk pick-ups will be collected on a normal schedule.
+Solid waste and bulk pick-ups will be collected on a normal schedule Friday and Monday.

 Brazos County